nidhidev122/productivity-pattern-tracker/README.md

-#FocusFlow Analysis
+#Productivity Pattern Tracker

-FocusFlow Analysis is a data analysis project that studies daily productivity patterns based on focus time, breaks, deep work sessions, and screen usage.
+This is a data analysis project that studies daily productivity patterns based on focus time, breaks, deep work sessions, and screen usage.

 The objective is to explore how daily habits influence productivity using basic data analysis